firexonemudi00/learning/README.md

 # learning
-just for fun and practice part of the code
+just for fun and practice part of the code ..... first commit (change we did )